 Werner paused before he realized in surprise: “The Stahlherzprogramm.
 That’s the one Kaiser Netzche put in place, correct?
-To provide influential positions for officers who were disabled during battle… It’s a highly competitive program.”
+To provide influential positions for officers who were left disabled during battle… It’s a highly competitive program.”

 “Yeah, guess the guy did one thing right other than being a puppet.”
 Gilbert grimaced.
 “Well, anyway, I might actually try for that—like I’m going to actually try for it.”
 He sighed, ruffling his hair again.
 “No idea what the hell I’m doing jumping right back into things when I got a free pass, but just sitting around doing nothing pisses me off.”
 He peeked at Werner. “‘Course.
 Getting into the program is one thing; getting an actual job is another.”

 Werner nodded, allowing a slight smile to touch his lips.
 “I’ll keep a position open.”